 To facilitate changing modes between FV mode (for indoor, handheld, shots) and AV mode I just created custom settings and assigned them to C1 and C2 on the mode dial.
 Simple.

-In general I enjoyed using the RP for the wedding, but there were a number of issues that prevented it from being completely trouble free:
+I enjoyed using the RP for the wedding, but there were several issues that prevented it from being completely trouble free:

 - Auto focus face and eye detection.
 Sometimes it worked and sometimes it didn’t